apache/trafficserver/doc/reference/api/TSIOBufferReaderAlloc.en.rst

 :func:`TSIOBufferReaderClone` allocates a reader and sets its position in the buffer to be the same as :arg:`reader`.

 :func:`TSIOBufferReaderFree` de-allocates the reader.
 Any data referenced only by this reader is
-      discared from the buffer.
+      discarded from the buffer.

-:func:`TSIOBufferReaderConsume` advances the position :arg:`reader` in its IO buffer by the
+:func:`TSIOBufferReaderConsume` advances the position of :arg:`reader` in its IO buffer by the
-      the smaller of :arg:`bytes` and the maximum available in its IO buffer.
+      the smaller of :arg:`nbytes` and the maximum available in the buffer.

 :func:`TSIOBufferReaderStart` returns the IO buffer block containing the position of :arg:`reader`.

-Note the position of :arg:`reader` is in the block but not necessarily the first byte of the block.
+   .. note:: The byte at the position of :arg:`reader` is in the block but is not necessarily the first byte of the block.

-:func:`TSIOBufferReaderAvail` returns the number of bytes in the buffer which :arg:`reader` could
+:func:`TSIOBufferReaderAvail` returns the number of bytes which :arg:`reader` could consume.
+That is
-      consume.
-That is the number of bytes in the IO buffer past the current position of :arg:`reader`.
+      the number of bytes in the IO buffer starting at the current position of :arg:`reader`.

+:func:`TSIOBufferReaderIsAvailAtLeast` return ``true`` if the available number of bytes for
+      :arg:`reader` is at least :arg:`nbytes`, ``false`` if not.
+This can be more efficient than :func:`TSIOBufferReadAvail` because the latter must walk all the IO buffer blocks in the IO buffer.
+This function returns as soon as the return value can be determined.
+In particular a value of ``1`` for :arg:`nbytes` means only the first buffer block will be checked.

 :func:`TSIOBufferReaderRead` reads data from :arg:`reader`.
 This first copies data from the IO
       buffer for :arg:`reader` to the target buffer :arg:`bufp`, starting at :arg:`reader`s